army-mehak/Project3-Azure-ML/starter_file/README.md

  ![alt text](https://github.com/army-mehak/Project3-Azure-ML/blob/master/starter_file/img/a-3.PNG)
  <p align="center">
   Figure 3: Best Model through Azure ML UI
-The AutoML could have been tried out with different settings such as enabling dnn and using a different primary metric.
+The AutoML could have been tried out with different settings such as enabling dnn and using a different primary metric to help in improving the overall performance.

 ## Hyperparameter Tuning
-*TODO*: What kind of model did you choose for this experiment and why?
-Give an overview of the types of parameters and their ranges used for the hyperparameter search

 Logistic Regression was chosen as a model as its best suited for binary classification problem.
 The two types of hyperparameters selected were the maximum number of iterations and C i.e. inverse of regularatization strength with Random Parameter Sampling.
 Random Parameter Sampling was chosen as it supports early termination of low-performance runs.
 The reason to choose C is that it allows increasing the magnitude of parameter values in order to reduce overfitting.
 It tries to minimize the error between predicted and actual value.
 The metric was assigned a float ranging from 0 to 10.
 This is done to avoid too small or too large of C to not lead into overfitting or underfitting.
 So its a uniform value.
 Whereas the reason to choose max_iteration is that it allows to set a maximum number of iteration for a particular run that could avoid workspace timeout.